tomasc/dragonfly_audio/README.md

 audio.album_art('path_to_file')
 ```

-Note thate this oly works for mp3 files.
+Note thate this only works for mp3 files.

 ## Contributing